-The System Status Icons at the top of the screen, highlighted in Figure 4-1, provide system level information at a glance.
-When selected, these icons provide addition screen(s) of information and a quick way to make certain configuration setting changes by the administrator.
+The system Status Icons at the top of the screen, highlighted in Figure 4-1, provide system level information that is useful to the user.
+When selecting these icons by clicking or pressing on them, they provide addition screen(s) of information and a quick way to make certain configuration setting changes by the administrator.